AP Exclusive: HR Derby could decide All-Star Game winner

 “If the All-Star Game remains tied after nine innings, the game will be decided by a Home Run Derby between the teams, subject to the parties’ agreement on details and format,” reads exhibit 13, titled “Tentative Agreement — All-Star Game and Home Run Derby.”

+And hear this, fans: As part of the overall agreement, “the parties agree to discuss further details and logistics of a potential mid-All-Star Game concert.”

+Plus, a new flavor to MLB’s international mix — there will be a regular-season game in Paris in 2025.

-Dated March 1 and obtained by The Associated Press, the page was signed by MLB senior counsel Kasey Sanossian and players’ association deputy general counsel Matt Nussbaum.
-It is part of a 182-page agreement that led to the end of MLB’s 99-day lockout and the opening of training camps.
+Dated March 1 and obtained by The Associated Press, the page about the All-Star home derby was signed by MLB senior counsel Kasey Sanossian and players’ association deputy general counsel Matt Nussbaum.
+It is part of the agreement that led to the end of MLB’s 99-day lockout and the opening of training camps.

 This year’s All-Star Game is scheduled for Dodger Stadium on July 19, awarded to Los Angeles after the scheduled 2020 was canceled due to the coronavirus pandemic.